 I Can Help You Help Your Child.

 There is no "ADHD diet", there is no "autism diet".
 But there are many things parents can do with diet and lifestyle that can help turn around ADHD behaviour in children and lessen the symptoms of autism.

-In my book, Raising Resilience, I go though a two pronged approach to building a healthier body so we can build a healthier brain.
+In my book and programs, I take parents though a two pronged approach to building a healthier body so we can build a healthier brain.